cloudmesh-community/book/chapters/prg/python-data.md

 file that can later be read in by other programs.
 However, the data format may not be portable among different python versions thus the format is often not suitable to store information.
-Instead we recommend for standrad data to use either json or yaml.
+Instead we recommend for standard data to use either json or yaml.

 ``` {.python}
 import pickle